TACC/tacc_stats/README.md

 Authors
 -------
+R. Todd Evans  (<mailto:rtevans@tacc.utexas.edu>)
 Bill Barth     (<mailto:bbarth@tacc.utexas.edu>)
-R. Todd Evans  (<mailto:rtevans@tacc.utexas.edu>)

-Executive Summary
+Description
 -----------------
-The tacc_stats repository consists of four complementary modules:

-1. `monitor` is a job-oriented and logically structured version of the conventional sysstat system monitor.
+The tacc_stats package provides the tools to monitor resource usage of HPC systems at multiple levels of resolution.

+The package is organized into four heirarchical modules.
+The core of the package is the `monitor` module.
+This module collects data from the compute nodes.
+It produces raw text files that may then be processed by the `pickler` module.
+The `pickler` module processes the raw node-level text files into a single binary Python pickle file for each job.
+The pickle files may then be tested and plotted by the `analysis` module.
+Finally, the `site` module ingests data from the pickle files and `analysis` module's tests into a database that may be queried using a web interface.
+Additional details for each module follow:

+1. `monitor` is an automatic node-level system monitor that collects resource usage data from hardware performance counters and the /proc filesystem.
+It can be set up to operate in two different modes.
+The first mode is driven by `cron` and relies on copies over the shared file-system to aggregate data.
+The second mode operates as a daemon and is controlled by the `/etc/init.d/taccstats` script.
+Both versions require a signal inidicating the start and end of each job.
+This is accomplished at TACC using the prolog and epilog scripts that are run by the job scheduler at the start and end of each job.

-2. `pickler` is a Python module that collects the node-based raw stats data into job-based pickled Python dictionaries.
+2. `pickler` is a Python module that processes the node-level data into job-level pickled Python dictionaries.
+It attempts to clean the data by handling counter overflow and standarding units of measurement.
+It also translates chip event codes (in hex) to human readable event names.

-3. `analysis` is a Python module that runs over a job list performing tests, computing metrics, and generating plots.
+3. `analysis` is a Python module that performs tests, computes metrics, and generates plots on jobs or groups of jobs.

-4. `site` is a Python module based on Django that builds a database and website that allows exploration and visualization of data at the job, user, project, application, and/or system level.
+4. `site` is a Python module built on Django that builds a database and website that allows exploration and visualization of data at the job, user, project, application, and/or system level.
 It interfaces with a Postgres Database and optionally an XALT Database (https://github.com/Fahey-McLay).
+Tests are automatically applied daily to all jobs.
+These tests attempt to identify jobs that were distressed or performing in a sub-optimal manner.
+Plots are also generated on the fly to represent data at several levels.

 Code Access
 -----------
-To get access to the tacc_stats source code
+To get access to the tacc_stats source code clone this repository:

     git clone https://github.com/TACC/tacc_stats

 ----------------------------------------------------------------------------

-Building
+Building tacc_stats
 --------

-### Quickstart
+### `monitor` module

 These commands quickly build and install the TACC Stats package into your '~/.local/' directory.
 You should customize the tacc_stats/setup.cfg file for your site specific paths and devices.
 The modality of TACC Stats is